Which Side Are You On? (Succession): Plot

 As the vote of no confidence against Logan approaches, Kendall works to assemble as many of Waystar's shareholders to his side as possible.
 Roman helps out by convincing Lawrence, who is still at odds with Kendall, to take his side.
 Logan, meanwhile, arrives in Washington, D.C. to meet with the President of the United States, but the meeting is cut short at the last minute amid a possible terror threat.
 Logan is incensed and believes he has been snubbed.

 Shiv has dinner with her ex-boyfriend and fellow political fixer Nate, who floats the possibility of the two of them working for Logan's political nemesis on his presidential campaign.
 Shiv later spends the night in Nate's apartment, albeit in a separate room; the two of them nonetheless remain sexually attracted to one another despite both being engaged.

 Tom decides to reward Greg for seemingly destroying the documents pertaining to misconduct on the company's cruises by treating him to an expensive dinner.
-Greg, however, is obliged to first have dinner with his grandfather Ewan while he is still in New York.
+Greg, however, is obliged to first have dinner with his grandfather Ewan.
 Ewan informs Greg that he is there to attend the vote against Logan, and advises that Greg stay out of the matter.
 Greg then attends his second dinner of the night with Tom and mentions the vote; Tom is surprised, having not been told about it beforehand, and calls Kendall to get up to date on the situation.

 Kendall, meanwhile, visits an unsuspecting Logan and has an amicable home dinner with him on Marcia's request.
 The next morning, he flies to Long Island to secure the vote of ailing board member Ilona Shinoy, who is still ambivalent about ousting Logan.
 Kendall manages to sway her to his side, but is unable to fly back to Manhattan, which has temporarily become a no-fly zone in the wake of the terror threat.
-Kendall attempts to take a cab back to Waystar's offices, but gets stuck in traffic and decides to hurry to the vote on foot.
+Kendall attempts to take a cab back to Waystar's offices, but gets stuck in traffic and rushes to the meeting on foot.

-As Kendall rushes to the company building, Frank calls a board meeting and ambushes Logan with the vote of no confidence; Kendall reads his memorized statement over the phone to officiate the motion.
-Frank attempts to stall the vote until Kendall arrives, but Logan breaks company policy by refusing to leave the room and instead berates numerous board members (including Roman) into siding with him.
-Gerri, Lawrence and Stewy abstain from the vote, considering it a family dispute, while Ewan sides with his brother despite his moral misgivings about Logan and his company.
+As the board meeting begins, Kendall is forced to instigate the motion of no confidence over the phone.
+Logan refuses to leave the room while the vote takes place and berates the board members as they vote; although Frank follows through his support for the motion, Stewy, Lawrence and Gerri all fail to speak up against Logan, while Ewan sides with his brother.
+Roman's deciding vote is unclear, but Logan insists it is for him and Roman concurs.
 Kendall finally arrives at the boardroom, but Logan fires him alongside everyone else who voted in favor of the motion, Frank included.
 A devastated Kendall is escorted out of the building by security.
-Later in the day, the President calls Logan back after the terror threat subsides; Logan remarks on having dealt with "terrorists of his own."
+Later in the day, the President calls Logan back after the terror threat subsides; Logan remarks on having dealt with a terrorist himself.